 5. Communication of this Policy

-5.1 We have begun the process of communicating this Policy to all of our staff, our existing suppliers and all of our potential new suppliers.
+5.1 This Policy is communicated to all our staff during onboarding, our existing suppliers and all our potential new suppliers.

 5.2 The communication of this Policy will be carried out primarily through the following channels:

 - Training - implementing focused training sessions for our supply and purchasing team, to give them the skills needed to assess risks in our supply chain and to communicate our values to our suppliers and potential new suppliers.

 - Staff Handbook - including our Policy in the electronic version of our staff handbook, which is soon to be launched, so that our entire organisation is made aware of our Policy and the role each member of staff can play in helping to combat modern slavery and trafficking.

 - Induction - including a session on our Policy in our staff induction programme.

 - Suppliers - sharing a copy of this Policy with our existing suppliers as well as potential new suppliers.